cholla-hydro/cholla/README.md

 Configuration Notes
 ------------
-Most of the options available in Cholla are selected within the makefile, e.g. single vs double precision, output format, the reconstruction method, Riemann solver, and integrator.
+Most of the configuration options available in Cholla are selected by commenting/uncommenting the appropriate line within the makefile, e.g. single vs double precision, output format, the reconstruction method, Riemann solver, integrator, and cooling.
+The entire code must be recompiled any time you change the configuration.

-A few options must be specified within on the 'FLAGS' line, namely the H_CORRECTION, dual energy (DE), CUDA, and CUDA_ERROR_CHECK options.
-It is strongly recommended that you include the dual energy flag when radiative cooling is turned on.
+A few options must be specified on the 'FLAGS' line in the makefile, namely the H_CORRECTION, dual energy (DE), CUDA, and CUDA_ERROR_CHECK options.
+It is strongly recommended that you include the dual energy flag when cooling is turned on.

 Running Cholla
 --------------